illinois-cs419/illinois-cs419.github.io/index.md

 ## Instructional Content ##

-The course will be taught using online lectures along with suggested additional reading materials
+The course will be taught using online lectures along with additional reading materials

 #### Lectures ####